MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-entities-master-plan.md

 # Data entities - Master planning

-This article provides a list of the data entities that are available for the Master planning functionality in Microsoft Dynamics AX.
+This article provides a list of the data entities that are available for the Master planning functionality in Microsoft Dynamics 365 for Operations.

 Available data entities
 -----------------------